taivop/joke-dataset/README.md

 Note that the title is in part of the joke many cases (especially for Reddit submissions).

 ### reddit_jokes.json
 Scraped from [/r/jokes](https://www.reddit.com/r/jokes).
-Contains all submissions to the subreddit as of 14.02.2017.
+Contains all submissions to the subreddit as of 13.02.2017.

 These jokes may have additional comments in them ([example](https://www.reddit.com/r/Jokes/comments/5k9tgu/this_is_the_dirty_joke_my_85yo_grandad_told_to/)).

 Additional fields:

-* id -- submission ID in the subreddit.
+* `id` -- submission ID in the subreddit.
-* score -- post score displayed on Reddit.
+* `score` -- post score displayed on Reddit.
-* title -- title of the submission.
+* `title` -- title of the submission.

 ```json
 {